-APPLICATION CHECK LIST An application is complete when all applicable information has been provided: An Urban Forestry Grants Application, form 8700-298, submitted by the Authorized Representative (all applicants).
+APPLICATION CHECK LIST

+An application is complete when all applicable information has been provided:

+An Urban Forestry Grants Application submitted by the Authorized Representative (all applicants).
 A signed resolution (all applicants).
 Constitution, bylaws or articles of incorporation (nonprofits).
 Partner Verification form(s), if utilizing partners.

-2024 APPLICATION FORM
+2026 APPLICATION FORM

-The 2024 Urban Forestry Grant Application, form 8700-298, is a fillable, printable, and savable PDF form, with an electronic signature option.
-The application can be found at: 8700-298.pdf https://dnr.wisconsin.gov/topic/urbanforests/grants/regular
+The 2026 Urban Forestry Grant Application, form 8700-298, is a fillable, printable, and savable PDF form, with an electronic signature option.
+The application can be found at: 8700-298 https://dnr.wisconsin.gov/topic/urbanforests/grants/regular